Sprezzatura

-The word has entered the English language; the Oxford English Dictionary defines it as "studied carelessness", especially as a characteristic quality or style of art or literature, although it is also used in the aesthetic context.
+The word has entered the English language; the Oxford English Dictionary defines it as "studied carelessness", especially as a characteristic quality or style of art or literature.
+It is also used in the aesthetic context, such as in fashion, where classical outfits can be purposefully worn in a way that seem a bit off, as if the pieces of clothing were put on while in a hurry.

 History

-During his stay in Spain as Ambassador of the Holy See (1524-1529), and inspired by the Spanish court, Castiglione wrote The Book of the Courtier as a portrayal of an idealized courtier—one who could successfully keep the support of his ruler.
+During his stay in Spain as Ambassador of the Holy See (1524–1529), and inspired by the Spanish court, Castiglione wrote The Book of the Courtier as a portrayal of an idealized courtier—one who could successfully keep the support of his ruler.
 Set in his native Duchy of Urbino, the book runs as several conversations held between courtiers of Guidobaldo da Montefeltro.
 The ideal courtier was supposed to be skilled in arms and in athletic events but be equally skilled in music and dancing.
 However, the courtier who had sprezzatura managed to make these difficult tasks look easy – and, more to the point, not appear calculating, a not-to-be-discounted asset in a milieu commonly informed by ambition, intrigue, etc. Concerning sprezzatura, Castiglione said:

 Castiglione was generally an admirer of sprezzatura, and considered it an essential attribute in becoming the ideal courtier.
 In his view, this quality was inherent to the Spanish nobleman as opposed to the French nobleman, who he considered more 'presumptuous'.